markglibres/demo-dotnetcore-ioc-angular2-webapi/README.md

 # demo-dotnetcore-ioc-angular2-webapi
-A simple demo on dotnetcore, IoC, AngularJS 2, xUnit, generic repository pattern, service layer pattern and WebAPI (with Swagger)
+A simple demo on dotnetcore, built-in IoC container, AngularJS 2, xUnit, generic repository pattern, service layer pattern and WebAPI (with Swagger)

 Download or clone the project and open it with Visual Studio 2017.